aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-ps/_index.md

 otherformats: DOTX MARKDOWN RTF DOTM XAMLFLOW ODT PCL OTT WORDML FLATOPC DOCM MHTML
 ---
 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Convert PDF to PS via Java" h2="Java API to Transform PDF to PostScript without using any third party application" >}}
+{{< blocks/products/pf/feature-page-header h1="Convert PDF to PS via Java" h2="Java API to Export PDF to PostScript without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}
+<h2 class="heading-border">Why Convert PDF Documents to PostScript (PS) via Java?</h2>

 There are various reasons for converting a PDF file to PostScript.
 One reason is printing: some printers and print servers may not be compatible with PDF files, so converting them to PostScript can ensure that the file can be printed on any PostScript-compatible printer.
 In pre-press, PostScript files are often preferred because they provide more control over the layout and formatting of a document.
 Converting a PDF file to PostScript can make it easier to adjust the layout and formatting of a document before it goes to print.
 In some cases, there may be issues with a PDF file that make it difficult to print or view correctly.
 Converting the file to PostScript can help diagnose and troubleshoot any problems with the file.
-Additionally, PostScript files are often used for long-term archiving of printed documents, so converting a PDF file to PostScript can ensure that the document is preserved in a format that will be readable in the future. <br><br>
+Additionally, PostScript files are often used for long-term archiving of printed documents, so converting a PDF file to PostScript can ensure that the document is preserved in a format that will be readable in the future.

+<h2 class="heading-border">How Aspose.Total can help in PDF to PS Conversion?</h2>

 It is possible to convert PDF to PostScript by following two simple steps.
 The first step involves rendering the PDF file to DOC using a tool such as Aspose.PDF for Java.
 The second step is to use a powerful Document Processing API like Aspose.Words for Java to convert the DOC file to PS.
 Both of these APIs are available as part of the [Aspose.Total for Java](https://products.aspose.com/total/java/).<br><br>